UpFront is a brave space for LGBTQ+ young people of-color who’ve been affected by foster care and experience disconnection from accepting family.

 INTERESTED IN JOINING?

 Are you a young person who might benefit from UpFront?
 Do you know other LGBTQ+ young people of-color affected by foster care who might?
-UpFront meets Wednesday afternoons, both virtually and in-person.
+UpFront meets Wednesday afternoons in Brooklyn, NY.

 If you’re a LGBTQ+ young person affected by foster care and would like to learn more and join the group, please complete the following form.

 UpFront launched October 2017.
-Based on their experiences and a need for meaningful services, the original group leaders worked with Bryan to design and implement the UpFront model.
+Based on their experiences and a need for meaningful services, the original group leaders partnered with Bryan Hill, LMSW to design and implement the UpFront model.
 After successfully leading 4 group cycles, Rosie and Brie moved on to the next stage of their professional journey.
 Their influence informed the group’s current approach of all members being group leaders.

 Rosie Williams was one of UpFront’s original Group Leaders.
 Rosie entered foster care at 8 months-old, and spent the next 20 years placed in more than 30 foster care placements, including foster homes, group homes, residential treatment centers and hospitals.
 Rosie currently works with CASA – NYC as a youth advocate and speaker.
 She formerly worked with You Gotta Believe’s Nobody Ages-out Youth Movement.
 Rosie does not want foster youth to suffer the same losses she experienced while she was in foster care.